varabyte/kotter/README.md

     text("Done!
 Result = $result")
   }
   textLine()
-}.runUntilFinished {
+}.run {
   result = doNetworkFetchAndExpensiveCalculation()
   rerender()
 }
 ```

-Unlike using `runOnce`, here your program will be blocked until the background method has finished.
+Unlike using `run` without a callback, here your program will be blocked until the callback has finished.

 #### KonsoleVar

-As you can see above, the `runUntilFinished` method includes a `rerender` method, which you can call to request another
+As you can see above, the `run` callback uses a `rerender` method, which you can call to request another render pass.
-render pass.
-(There are several other methods available in that context, many of which will be discussed in this
+(There are several other methods available in that callback context, many of which will be discussed in this README).
-README).

 However, remembering to call `rerender` yourself is potentially fragile and could be a source of bugs in the future when
 trying to figure out why your console isn't updating.